Why I Do What I Do

 - The number 1 killer of girls aged 15 to 19 worldwide is pregnancy & childbirth complications.
 These are children having children.

-- 100 to 140 million girls and women in the world have experienced female genital mutilation.
-Most go through this between infancy and 15 years old.
+- 100 to 140 million girls in the world have experienced female genital mutilation, a practice considered a human rights violation by the UN.
+Most girls go through this between infancy and 15 years old.

 - Women and girls make up 80% of the estimated 800,000 people trafficked across national borders annually with the majority trafficked for sexual exploitation.